-Auditor Overall Determination: Meets Standard Auditor Discussion The Standard states that "the agency shall ensure that, to the extent the agency itself conducts sexual abuse investigations, its investigators have received training in conducting such investigations in confinement settings."
+The Standard states that, "the agency shall ensure that, to the extent the agency itself conducts sexual abuse investigations, its investigators have received training in conducting such investigations in confinement settings."
 The training "shall include techniques for interviewing juvenile sexual abuse victims, proper use of Miranda and Garrity warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence required to substantiate a case for administrative action or prosecution referral."
 Further, "The agency shall maintain documentation that agency investigators have completed the required specialized training in conducting sexual abuse investigations."

-Analysis: Evidence used to determine compliance with this Standard includes: an interview with Investigative staff; Agency training policy (1-A-10.0 Preventing Youth Sexual Abuse pg.
-8, IV.C.3.b.) for Investigative staff; Investigator training curriculum; and documentation that three current Agency Investigators have completed the required training.
+Analysis: Evidence used to determine compliance with this Standard includes: an interview with Investigative staff; Agency training policy for Investigative staff; Investigator training curriculum; and documentation that 3 Agency Investigators have completed the required training.
+1-A-10.0, Preventing Youth Sexual Abuse (pg.
+8, IV.C.3.b).
+The Audit Team finds that a triangulation of evidence verifies compliance with this Standard.